ostdotcom/website-docupony/platform/docs/1-create.md

 ![create-account](/platform/docs/assets/token-setup/token_setup.png)

-:::note Character Restrictions
+:::important Character Restrictions
 * **Token Name:** Letters, numbers, spaces allowed, max 20 characters and 3 words
 * **Token Identifier:** No special characters allowed, Min 1 letter required, Max 4 letters or numbers
 :::

-:::caution Conversion Rate
+:::warning Conversion Rate
 We recommend using the default conversion rate in Sandbox i.e. 1 token = 1 OST.
 You can then make a more informed decision when setting-up your Brand Token in Production.
 If you need help setting the conversion rate, you can reach out to us at support@ost.com.

 Things to consider when setting the conversion rate: